arackaf/customize-cra/readme.md

 Check [Less document](http://lesscss.org/usage/#command-line-usage-options) for all available specific options you can use.

 Once `less-loader` is enabled, you can import `.less` file in your project.

+### disableChunk

+Prevents the default static chunking, and forces the entire build into one file.
+See [this thread](https://github.com/facebook/create-react-app/issues/5306) for more info.

 ## Using the plugins